docker/docs/machine/reference/create.md

 You may notice that some flags specify environment variables that they are associated with as well (located to the far left hand side of the row).
-If these environment variables are set when `docker-machine create` is invoked, Docker Machine will use them for the default value of the flag.
+If these environment variables are set when `docker-machine create` is invoked, Docker Machine uses them for the default value of the flag.

 ## Specifying configuration options for the created Docker engine